Football in Italy

 About Torino

-In recent years the club has spent time in Serie A but are now back in the second division so will be hoping they can gain promotion to re-claim their place as a heavywieght of Italian football.
+In recent years the club has spent time in Serie A and Serie B, fighting to regain their place as a heavyweight of Italian football.

 Club Information